 What is the cheapest deck railing?

+A railing will be a substantial part of your deck cost.
 The cheapest deck railing is generally made from wood, although prices will vary depending on the type of wood selected.
 Stainless steel, aluminum, composite and cable railings are often mid-priced options while glass balusters are generally the most expensive choice.